 Making the Spray

 Make a typical baking soda spray by dissolving 1 teaspoon of baking soda into one quart of water.
 You can add a few drops of insecticidal soap or liquid soap to help the solution spread and stick to the leaves.
-Only use a liquid soap (like Ivory) and not laundry detergent.
+Only use liquid soap, like Ivory, and not laundry detergent.
 Stir this mixture around and then pour it into a clean, empty spray bottle.

 Constant use of a baking soda spray on plants will eventually seep through to the soil below.
 Bicarbonate can accumulate in the soil, impact the nutrients in the soil, and may lead to slower plant growth.
 There are so many factors impacting a plant's ecosystem that it is hard to predict what outcome a baking soda spray will have on a particular plant.
 If you notice plant damage or lower quality blooms, stop applying the baking soda spray to your plant.